 The Discloser’s identity will be anonymised in all reports and findings.

 On receipt of a Disclosable Matter that is considered substantial, the Chair of the Board of Directors of Keystart will be informed of the matter, as appropriate (e.g. it will not be provided if doing so is likely to result in the Discloser being identified).

 Upon the completion of a report, the report will be:

-It is important to note that the method for documenting and reporting findings will depend on the nature of the Qualifying Disclosure.
+It is important to note that the method for documenting and reporting findings will depend on the nature of the Disclosable Matter.

-Keystart will ensure fair treatment of its employees who are mentioned in a Qualifying Disclosure by ensuring that:
+Keystart will ensure fair treatment of its employees who are mentioned in a report of a Disclosable Matter by ensuring that:

-This policy will be approved by the Board on 22 January 2020.
+This policy has been approved by the Board.

 Act means the Corporations Act 2001 (Cth).

 ATO means Australian Taxation Office.